MBL-Woods-Hole/anviserver2025/README.md

 * If you want to *keep* HTTPS (as you should ;)), the paths mentioned in lines that start with `ssl_certificate` and `ssl_certificate_key` must resolve to the locations of your SSL certificate.
 * Find `location /static` and `location /static/interactive` directives and make sure they are pointing to correct directories on your disk under anvi'server and anvi'o locations.

-Finally, replace the system default config file for ngix with the file you just edited (the location of this file will differ from system to system):
+Finally, replace the system default config file for nginx with the file you just edited (the location of this file will differ from system to system):

 ```
 sudo cp nginx.conf /etc/nginx/sites-enabled/default